Dawesome101/java-fundamentals/README.md

 # java-fundamentals
 Classwork for all the classes that cover java fundamentals.

-## Basics
+## basics.Basics

-Basics works with the following concepts
+basics.Basics works with the following concepts

 - Random numbers
 - LocalDateTime and timers
 - String Concatination

+## Basic Library